roycesun7/TwitterBot/README.md

 Twitter Bot:
 Cleans input csv data of tweet strings.
-Trains ML Markov Chain model w/ probability distribution algorithm to output realistic strings of a brand new tweet made by the same creator of tweets, given in the csv data.
+Trains ML Markov Chain model w/ probability distribution algorithm to output realistic strings of a brand new tweet made by the same creator, given in the csv data.